 The Inca ran.
 They ran faster and further.
 They ran until they morphed into animals.
 They hid in the steep mountains and forests and became nocturnal, coming out at night in the bitter cold to bathe in the stars which haven’t changed, which tell them the same stories they always have, and show them the universe is eternal.

 The night sky in the 14,000-foot high altitudes of the Andes and Lake Titicaca is resplendent.
-It is so dense with stars that the mythical figures outlined above are not drawn from the points of light, as in our Orion and Big Dipper, etc., but rather from the patches of empty space between the pools of stars, the “dark clouds” of the Milky Way, conspicuous vacancies.
+It is so dense with stars that the mythical figures outlined above are not drawn from the points of light, as in our Orion, Big Dipper and zodiac animals, but rather from the patches of empty space between the pools of stars, the “dark clouds” of the Milky Way, conspicuous vacancies.
 The animals of night are composed of absence.
 Llama, fox, snake, toad.

 In the morning, when Santiago heard me coughing, he pasted Eucalyptus leaves onto my temples.
 He put the tips of the leaves in his mouth, chewed them briefly into a coarse paste and then pressed them to the sides of my head.
 His hands smelled of emptiness, of dirt that has no mass.

 I ran past the park map, just before the tiny hut where the man collects the entrance fee.
 The structures so far uncovered inside the six square miles of the ancient city of Tikal are represented and labeled beneath glass.
 It was too dark now to make them out, and I was dizzy from the space of history—the strangled path from the grayish spot of 700 AD to the abstraction of oversized pins stuck in a labeled corkboard 1,300 years later.